 - In a bowl, combine the vinegar, brown sugar, ketchup, pineapple juice, cornstarch, soy sauce, garlic chili sauce, and red pepper flakes.
 Mix well and set aside.

-- Heat the wok over medium-high heat; add the oil.
+- Heat the skillet or wok over medium-high heat; add the oil.
 When the oil is hot, add the onion and bell peppers, saute for 2 - 3 minutes, give the sauce a good stir then add to the wok along with the pineapple and shrimp.
 Stir until bubbly and thickened.